Breast physics: Technology

-Breast physics is an application of soft-body dynamics, the field of computer graphics that focuses on physical simulations of the motion and properties of deformable objects.
+Breast physics are an application of soft-body dynamics, the field of computer graphics that focuses on physical simulations of the motion and properties of deformable objects.
 In a game with 3D graphics, character models are composed of a skeleton of "bones" connected with joints and covered by a "skin" of textured polygons.
 These virtual bones do not necessarily correspond to the bones in real humans, but are required to make anything move.
 To make breasts or other body parts move, video game animators make the bones' joints move according to the physical rules of the game's engine.

-To effect breast movement in most 3D games, the breast's bones are equipped with "springs" that make the breasts bounce when the rest of the skeleton moves.
+To affect breast movement in most 3D games, the breast's bones are equipped with "springs" that make the breasts bounce when the rest of the skeleton moves.
 The setup and strength of these springs determines the strength of the breast bounce.
 Alternatively, the motion of the breasts may be governed by custom-written software, but this is more time-consuming and therefore rarer than using springs, which are a built-in feature in many game engines.